bebingando/pipe2slack/README.md

 Setup is easy:

+In the current implementation, the python `requests` module is required, so install that via pip: `pip install requests`

 In your ~/.bash_profile, make an alias (and don't forget to source it: `source ~/.bash_profile`)

 `alias pipe2slack='python ~/path/to/pipe2slack/slack.py'`